 When you join a new casino you will be presented with some sort of welcome package, this can comprise of additional money on top of your first or more deposits, as well as extra spins on specified slots.

-These are always listed and explained in the T's & C's of each individual casino that you will play at.
-When you make a withdrawal your gameplay is always checked, so if you have broken any of the T's & C's during your play through requirement, then the casino have the right to void any winnings that you have made from your bonus.
+These are always listed and explained in the T&C's of each individual casino that you will play at.
+When you make a withdrawal your gameplay is always checked, so if you have broken any of the T&C's during your play through requirement, then the casino have the right to void any winnings that you have made from your bonus.

 WHAT IS WAGERING FINAL THOUGHTS

-The wagering term is pretty straight forward once you have the grasp of it, if you do decide to take a bonus and attempt the play through requirement, you should be able to access your progress on your account page.
+The answer to what is wagering in gambling is pretty straight forward once you have the grasp of it, it's basically just a multiplier that the casino attach to a bonus you have accepted, and you then have to play through the amount that many times.
+If you do decide to take a bonus and attempt the play through requirement, you should be able to access your progress on your account page.
 This will tally up all of your play and let you know how much you have left to wager before your balance becomes withdrawable.

 If you have any problems with this such as it not updating or not displaying, then contact the support of the casino who will be able to tell you how much of your bonus you have wagered so far.